meshcloud/meshcloud-docs/docs/meshstack.metadata-tags.md

 ---
-id: meshstack.tag-schema
+id: meshstack.metadata-tags
 title: Metadata Tags
 ---

-Operators can configure meshStack to collect, attach and distribute organization-specific metadata to [meshModel](meshcloud.index.md) objects using [metadata tags](./meshcloud.tag-schema.md).
+Operators can configure meshStack to collect, attach and distribute organization-specific metadata to [meshModel](meshcloud.index.md) objects using [metadata tags](./meshcloud.metadata-tags.md).

 ## Use Cases for Metadata Tags